sustainability science & design

 9.10.2020 Testing a formative evaluation methodology for observing and learning about transformative change towards sustainability

 There are increasing calls worldwide for steering innovation policies towards systemic, transformative change to sustainability.
 Within that context, learning is being increasingly regarded as a core feature of sustainability transitions: learning is a condition for the definition and implementation of new policies, embodying different goals and different means of implementation and governance.
 We are exploring its role in the context of a formative evaluation process initiated by the Transformative Innovation Policy Consortium (TIPC) aimed at appraising experimental interventions at policy, program or project level.
 The methodology is based on a learning and reflective processes, and co-designed with practitioners on the ground, through the use of two main means: (1) a Theory of Change approach to unpack the outcomes and long-term aims of an intervention and their relationship with the tools and activities that the intervention under evaluation deploys; (2) a novel conceptual framework centred around a typology of Transformative Outcomes (see image on the left) and second-order learning, to identify and reflect collaboratively about leveraging processes and outcomes critically implicated in transformations.
-On 4-5 November, at EEEN2020, we will showcase an application and preliminary results of the methodology in an initiative aimed at upscaling Nature Based Solutions for urban resilience against climate change (ACT on NBS), as part of MOTION project, funded by EIT Climate-KIC.
+On 4-5 November, at EEEN2020, we will showcase an application and preliminary results of the methodology in an initiative aimed at upscaling Nature Based Solutions for urban resilience against climate change (ACT on NBS).

 2.6.20 Digital conservation in biosphere reserves: Earth observations, social media, and nature's cultural contributions to people